stephcmartin/harry-potter-tic-tac-toe/harry-potter-template/README.md

 # My Development Process:
 1.)
 Wire Frame and Game Store<br>
 Before I started coding, I wrote down the basic functions that I knew my game needed, as well as the overall astehtics, theme and layout that I wanted.
+[In case you want to take a sneak peak this is my wireframe.](https://imgur.com/a/ey76B)
 2.)
 Building the Game UI<br>
 I created a workable gameboard representation which handled user actions.
 I had wanted to use bootstrap to make it responsive.
 However - being not too familiar with bootstap, I realised I could use a table, too.
 I therefore created 3 rows with 3 squares each. <br>
 3.)
 Game Logic<br>